Dr Susie Sykes

 School/Division:Health and Social Care / Primary and Social Care

 Susie is interested in the development of the public health workforce.
-She is involved in the delivery of masterclasses and supports public health practitioners in the development of their portfolios for registration.
+She is involved in the delivery of masterclasses and CPPD and supports public health practitioners in the development of their portfolios for registration.
 She has worked closely with national public health bodies in exploring the needs of the public health workforce and how they can be met.

 Susie completed her PhD in 2015 which was a conceptual analysis of critical health literacy and its relevancy for policy and practice.
 Susie has an MA in Health and Community Development and a Postgraduate Certificate in Higher Education.

 Susie is the Course Director for the Health and Social Care Professional Doctorate Course and teaches research methods to Professional Doctoral students and Masters' students.
 She also teaches systematic reviews for dissertation students as well as supporting the teaching of her disciplinary specialism of Public Health and Health Promotion across the School of Health and Social Care.
 She currently supervises Masters, Professional Doctorate and PhD students.

 Susie is an experienced qualitative researcher with particular interest in case study research, concept analysis and evaluative research.
 She leads the Health Promotion Research Group that sits within the Centre for Applied Research in Improvement and Innovation in Health and Social Care (CApRII).

 Recent research activity has built upon her PhD which she completed in 2015 and through which she developed a new model of concept analysis (Applied Evolutionary Concept Analysis) and applied it to critical health literacy.
 Subsequent research has explored strategies for practice in building critical health literacy, alcohol health literacy and digital health literacy.